oodmumc3/free-ai-coding-kor/README.md

 **Disclaimer:** No affiliation with any vendor.
 All trademarks belong to their owners.
 Information is for research; accuracy not guaranteed; limits/pricing change frequently.

-# A Comparison of Free Tiers for Pro-Grade LLMs in Agentic AI Coding Tools - ranked by the most generous
+# The "Free" in Agentic AI Coding: A Ranked Comparison of Pro-Grade LLM Access

 ## Intro

-This document compares various agentic AI coding tools based on their free access to professional-grade models.
-The list is categorized into local models, tools with free access to pro-grade models, paid tiers, and tools with free access to basic models.
-This document compares free tiers for agentic AI coding tools, focusing on access to pro-grade LLMs like Claude Sonnet 4, Gemini 2.5 Pro, and GPT-4o.
-"Free" refers to monetary cost, and the comparison includes details on vendor limits, estimated coding hours, and model flexibility.
-The list is for informational purposes, with community contributions encouraged for accuracy.
+This document compares free tiers for agentic AI coding tools, focusing on access to pro-grade LLMs (e.g., Claude Sonnet 4, Gemini 2.5 Pro, o3).
+While "free" means no monetary cost, this guide highlights the nuances of what's available, including details on vendor limits, estimated coding hours, and model flexibility.
+The list is for informational purposes, with community contributions encouraged for accuracy, and is ranked from most to least generous.

 ---